 Quality of service is a strategic imperative for both AMPERE Gestion and CDC Habitat.
 Depending on the building manager, customer service may be formally documented in quality charters, telephone and/or digital-based communication with tenants (customer contact centre, external helpdesk, applications, etc.), and in written supports (tenant handbook).

-Customer satisfaction surveys are carried out at our properties to measure the quality of service provided on a regular basis.
+Customer satisfaction surveys are regularly conducted at our properties to measure the quality of service provided.

 Promoting residential trajectories